Thomasin McKenzie

 Thomasin as a child (in the middle)

-As a child, Thomasin had a strong dislike for acting.
-Instead, she was drawn to various interests like psychology, painting, and literature.
-She even showed promise in journalism.
+As a kid, Thomasin actually hated acting.
+Instead, she was drawn to psychology, painting, and literature.
+She even showed promise as a budding journalist.

 Thomasin attended Marsden Private School for Girls, located in the suburbs of Wellington, and graduated in 2018.